This post may contain affiliate links. Please see my disclosure policy for details.

 This incredible spot on the banks of the River Dart was what inspired Agatha Christie to write ‘Dead Mans’ Folly’ and is the setting where Marlene Tucker is murdered!

 Today, you can visit this spot just like they did.
-The National Trust have lovingly restored the house with a three-piece suite, a roaring fire and a terrace where you can look out for wildlife.
+The National Trust has lovingly restored the house with a three-piece suite, a roaring fire, and a terrace where you can look out for wildlife.

 5. Take in the views from the Battery with it’s own canons